 AUSTRALIAN SLACKLINE ASSOCIATION (ASA)

-We would also like to mention the Australian Slackline Association (ASA) is an amazing place to get started, ask questions, and join a wonderful community.
+We would also like to mention the Australian Slackline Association (ASA) is an amazing place to get started, ask questions, talk about access, and join a wonderful community.
 ASA members get a 10% discount at Climbing Anchors.
 You can visit them here: https://www.slacklining.org.au/

 I started highlining back in 2014 in and around Sydney.
 Since then I have highlined all around Australia.
 It has been excellent to see how the slackline scene has developed and grown since that time and I am excited to be apart of it.
 I am currently managing our CA Store in Fitzroy so if you have questions regarding slacklining, highlining or climbing, come and say hello.